 If you go in knowing that this is a whole new story, you will definitely appreciate Boruto more if you think of it as its own thing.
 I do have to mention though that the anime is just now getting into the main story of the manga as mentioned above.
 Kara has finally been mentioned in episode 157, and this is where Boruto really starts to get good, so I implore you to keep up with it since this is something you have to look forward to.

 All I’m saying is give it some time, because the story really does pick up and get darker as more from the manga is introduced.
 Not to mention, the opening of episode 1 alone should give you an idea of what’s to come later on.
+That being said, the manga has taken some turns that may have me second-guessing my thoughts on the series as a whole and I’ll get into this more below.

 Is Boruto Worth Watching?